 A Cabinet-level officer of the College is in charge of a major functional area, which includes supervising several sub-areas.
-The Cabinet includes the Vice President for Academic Affairs, Vice President for Business and Administration, Vice President for Enrollment Management and Institutional Advancement, and Vice President for Student Affairs.
+The Cabinet includes the Executive Vice President, Vice President for Academic Affairs, Vice President for Business and Administration, Vice President for Institutional Advancement, Dean of Student Life, Director of Human Resources, and Director of Athletics.
 These positions serve at the will and pleasure of the President and report to the President.